ARKHAM-Enterprises/eventsrc/README.md

 /*
  * Emit an event with the key "CART_CREATED"
- * and a payload that contains the id, which needs to be passed
+ * and a payload that contains the id, which always needs to be passed
  * and the items (see reduce method for logic)
  */
 cartEventStore.emit('CART_CREATED', {